 Walking also provides a considerable amount of sensory distraction.
 When you're walking, you're feeling the ground and the wind, you're processing the information that's around you, you're smelling different things, etc. Even if all you do is walk around your home, you're constantly using your brain to process new things.

 One of the most effective ways to deal with anxiety is to simply reduce the amount you think about your symptoms.
 You can't fight your thoughts (and you shouldn't, because this may actually increase anxiety) but you can make it harder for your mind to focus by ensuring that it's forced to process many different types of information all at once.
-Walking - especially if you can also get outside, although it may not be necessary - gives your mind much to think about even if you don't realize it's thinking.
-This, in turn, reduces the amount of mental energy you give your anxiety and should decrease your anxiety symptoms.
+Walking - especially if you can also get outside - gives your mind much healthy stimulation and sensory distraction.
+This, in turn, may well decrease your anxiety symptoms.

 Benefit 4: Moving Up to Jogging

-Someday, if possible, walking could also lead to jogging, and jogging is actually a profoundly effective anxiety cure.
-Jogging for long distances actually releases neurotransmitters that reduce stress and anxiety, burns away some of the hormones that cause anxiety symptoms, and tires your muscles to a considerable degree in a way that is extremely effective for controlling severe symptoms.
+Someday, if possible, walking could also lead to jogging, and jogging can also help reduce anxiety levels.
+Jogging for long distances actually releases neurotransmitters that reduce stress and anxiety, while also reducing levels of some of the hormones that are linked to anxiety symptoms.

 Jogging is a great goal in the long run.
 But it's often hard to jog if you haven't first gotten used to walking often throughout the day.
-So you start by walking more and more often, and then if you're feeling healthy enough and ready you see about moving up to jogging.
+So you start by walking more and more often, and then if you're feeling healthy enough and ready you can progress to jogging.

 Using Walking as an Anxiety Treatment